 Northglen real estate guide & listings for sale

-There is a wide variety of green spaces in Northglen.
-Parks are easy to get to since there are approximately 10 of them nearby for residents to relax in.
-As there are very few pedestrians, this part of Oshawa is relatively quiet.
+There are a lot of green spaces to enjoy in Northglen.
+It is easy to get to parks since there are approximately 10 of them nearby for residents to unwind in.
+Due to the presence of very few people out and about on the streets, this part of Oshawa remains relatively serene.